ONSdigital/ras-frontstage/README.md

 make load-design-system-templates
 ```

-This command will take the version number defined in the .design-system-version file and download the templates for that version of the Design System.
-This script will also be automatically run when running `make start`.
+This command will take the version number defined in the `.design-system-version` file and download the templates for that version of the Design System.
+It will also be automatically run when running `make start`.

 To update to a different version of the Design System:
-- update the version number in the .design-system-version file
+- update the version number in the `.design-system-version` file
 - run `make load-design-system-templates` script

 ## How to run test in pyCharm